isomerpages/edb-ostln/latest-news/latest-news/_posts/2023-02-15-post-Mangata Networks announces new Maritime Global HQ and R&D Centre in Singapore.md

   Systems Infrastructure R&D Centre in Singapore
 image: /images/Mangata.png
 ---
 ![](/images/Mangata.png)

 February 15th, 2023, Singapore -- Mangata Networks, an innovative satellite-enabled network and edge cloud computing services company, has established Singapore as the location for its Maritime Global Headquarters (MGHQ).
-Supported by the Office for Space Technology and Industry, Singapore (OSTIn,) the MGHQ will enable the development of vital technology, enhance Singapore’s position as a key player in the space industry, and support the rapid growth of Mangata’s operations in the region.
+Supported by the Office for Space Technology and Industry, Singapore (OSTIn), the MGHQ will enable the development of vital technology, enhance Singapore’s position as a key player in the space industry, and support the rapid growth of Mangata’s operations in the region.

 The establishment of Mangata’s MGHQ will create business and technology, such as: